All Episodes

 It's real bogus.

-They gotta get it right.
+They got to get it right.

-I mean, otherwise, this was gonna happen.
+I mean, otherwise, this is going to happen.

 You see what I'm saying?

-It's already happened the first time it should have happened.
+It's already happened the first time.

-The second time, it should have happened.
+The second time it should have happened.

-The third time, it's out now.
+The third time, it's out.

 One of ours, two of yours.

-Because y'all decent don't want none.
+Because y'all don't want none.

 There's more of us than you.